 Course Length: 24 sessions/12 weeks (not including breaks)

 Cost: £980 (Earlybird discount price £780, available up to 3 weeks before the start date)

 Daytime Stage 3 is taught by Dominic Kelly whilst Evening Stage 3 is taught by Alex Vendittelli.
 Teachers are subject to confirmation.

-Dominic's Text Analysis runs as a separate module throughout the year.
+Dominic's Text Analysis class runs as a separate module throughout the year.
 It is based on Meisner's own method and David Mamet's version.
-All students will need to have completed this module before starting Stage 3.
+All students will need to complete this module before starting Stage 3.

 "Each scene is rigorously analysed with a simple but fail proof technique: the scene happens to you rather than the actor forcing something (untruthful) to emerge.
 Dom is as ever a supporting, encouraging but above all a sensitive director, a rare breed."- Sophie Gateclou Marest